blast-cu/blast-cu.github.io/_pages/mlpacheco.md

 #### My Work

-I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
+I primarily work on Natural Language Processing and Computational Social Science.
 I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
 I am a strong believer in interdisciplinary, collaborative work.
 I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
 For more information, see my [full list of publications](https://blast-cu.github.io/publications/).

 #### Interested in working with me?